-Ever since diving headfirst into restoring her first classic, a '55 Studebaker, Kristin has been addicted to cars.
-Once she'd gotten hooked, she couldn't stop from sharing her adventures as @greasegirl; whether on the road, under the hood, or among our wide world of car culture.
-She took Driving Line’s editorial reins in 2013 and hasn’t looked back.
+Addicted to cars since she dove headfirst into restoring her first classic, a '55 Studebaker, Kristin couldn't stop sharing the many adventures that ensued.
+Whether on the road, under the hood or among our wide world of car culture, Kristin is getting her hands dirty as @greasegirl.
+She took the reins of Driving Line in 2013 and hasn't looked back.

 Ali has been working professionally as a magazine editor since 2006 and held contributor/editor positions for many titles.
 Long before that, Ali spent his time working on 4x4s and motorcycles.
 Going off-road has always been a major part of his life.
 The fact that he turned his passion into a career is still something he still feels incredibly fortunate about today.

 Justin grew up around '90s tuners, but didn’t get a chance at that life until picking up his new 2011 Scion tC.
 As an OG second-gen tuner he documented his mods and local show coverage.
 Ever since he’s been seeking out amazing automotive content and ready to share it with all the Driving Line readers.
 To see what’s “just in” follow him @justdayuum.

 Long ago, somewhere around 1968 John heard That Certain Sound.
 While others at the time wanted to either dance or fight in the streets, he just wanted to race.
 Actually John was never one for driving, so becoming a photographer, and later a writer, was the next best thing.
 Of course back then, still at school he drew inspiration from monthly doses of Motor Sport and other magazines...powerful JuJu.
 Somehow in 1981 John started to work in the sport and it has been downhill from there, he would not have wanted it any other way.
 And now it is the only life he knows...as my literary inspiration once wrote 'Buy The Ticket, Take The Ride'.